iot-salzburg/reproducible-research-with-gpu-jupyter/README.md

-**Step 5 (optional): Verify if it worked: Pull and Run the Image**
+**Step 5: Verify if it worked: Pull and Run the Image**

-To test on another machine, pull and run your image using:
+Optimally, test on another machine by pulling and running your image using:

 ```sh
 docker run --gpus all --rm -it -p 8888:8888 your-dockerhub-username/image-name:tag